quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 An application context is an instance of any type implementing `org.springframework.context.ApplicationContext`, which is the central interface for providing configuration for a Spring application.
 The application context will manage all objects instantiated and initialized by the Spring IoC container (Spring beans).

+It is responsible for:
+- Instantiating beans in the application context.
+- Configuring the beans in the applicaion context.
+- Assembling the beans in the application context.
+- Managing the life-cycle of Sping beans.

+given the interface the `ApplicationContext` interface inherits from, an application context have the following properties:
+- Is a bean factory
+  - A bean factory instantiates, configures and assembles Spring beans.
+Configuration and assembly is value and dependency injection.
+A bean factory also manages the beans.
+- Is a hierarchical bean factory.
+- Is a resource loader that can load file resources in a generic fashion.
+- Is an event publisher.
+As such it publishes applicaion events to listener in the application.
+- Is a message source.
+Can resolve messages and supports internationalization.
+- Is an environment.
+  - From such an environment, properties can be resolved.
+The environment also allows maintaining named groups of beans, so-called `profiles`.
+The beans beloging to a certain `profile` are registered with the applicaion context only when the `profile` is active.

 ## How are you going to create a new instance of an `ApplicationContext`?